Skip to main content

 What the mobility-training evidence shows

 The yoga-specific work tells a similar story.
-A 2017 meta-analysis of yoga interventions for chronic lower-back pain pooled 12 randomised trials and found moderate-quality evidence for improvements in pain and function at 3-6 month follow-up Cramer 2017.
+A 2013 meta-analysis of yoga interventions for chronic lower-back pain pooled 10 randomised trials (967 patients) and found strong evidence for short-term improvement and moderate-quality evidence for longer-term improvement in pain and function at 3-6 month follow-up Cramer 2013.
 The active ingredient in most of those programmes was the standing-pose family — warriors, triangle, side-angle — which load the hips in the directions most adults are stuck in.

 What changes on sand